Higher order expansion for the probabilistic local well-posedness theory for a cubic nonlinear Schr\"odinger equation: Introduction

 The random initial datum \(\rf \in H^S_x(\R^d)\) is the unit-scale Wiener randomization of the function $f \in H^S_x(\R^d)$ given by \eqref{eq:initial-data-randomization} below (see \Cref{sec:randomization} for details). \end{theorem}

-This theorem improves upon known results for probabilistic well-posedness across all dimensions $d \geq 3$.
-In the case of physical relevance when $d = 3$, we obtain the optimal result except, possibly, for the endpoint $S_{\mrm{min}} = 0$.
+\Cref{thm:random-local-wellposedness} improves on known results for probabilistic well-posedness on \(\R^{d}\) for all dimensions $d \geq 3$.
+In the case of physical relevance $d = 3$, we obtain the optimal result except, possibly, for the endpoint $S_{\mrm{min}} = 0$.
 Indeed, if \(f\) belongs to $H^{S}_{x}(\R^{d})$ with $S < 0$, then a solution $u$ to \eqref{eq:NLS-deterministic} would reside in $C^{0}\big([0;T);H^{S}_{x}(\R^{d})\big)$.
-Consequently, $u(t)$ for any $t\in[0,T)$ would, a priori, be merely a distribution and the nonlinearity $|u(t)|^2u(t)$ would not be defined.
+Consequently, $u(t)$ for any $t\in[0,T)$ would, a priori, be merely a distribution, and the nonlinearity $|u(t)|^2u(t)$ would not be defined.
 A probabilistic scaling argument (see \cite[Section 1.2]{dengRandomTensorsPropagation2022}) suggests that the natural regularity endpoint for probabilistic local well-posedness results is \(\xs_{\mrm{pr}}=-\sfrac{1}{2}\) in all dimensions.
 However, the above discussion shows that for \(S<0\) the equation \eqref{eq:NLS-deterministic} needs to be appropriately renormalized, and, unlike on compact spatial domains, this process on \(\R^{d}\) is not well understood.

 If $S>S_{\mrm{min}}$ as in \Cref{thm:random-local-wellposedness}, we also obtain global well-posedness and scattering if \(\rf\) is sufficiently small, as detailed in \Cref{thm:random-scattering} below.
-We say a solution $u$ scatters in the space $H_{x}^{S}(\R^d)$ if, asymptotically, $u$ behaves like the solution to the linear Schrödinger equation, that is, there exists a function $\mf{g}:\R^d \to \R$ such that
+We say a solution $u$ scatters in the space $H_{x}^{S}(\R^d)$ if, asymptotically, $u$ behaves like the solution to the linear Schrödinger equation, that is, there exists a function $\mf{w}:\R^d \to \R$ such that

 Global well-posedness and scattering for large initial data requires different techniques and assumptions that we do not address in this manuscript.